Writing for Publication: Researcher writing retreat

 - Date and time: 20 June 2023 (10:00 - 16:00)

 - Place: In person

 - Organised by: Organisational Development (firstname.lastname@example.org; view on the organiser's page)

 Finding time to write up your research can be difficult.
 This event has been organised to provide researchers with an opportunity to spend time focusing on an important piece of writing, whether it is a journal article, book chapter or research proposal.

-The aim of this event is to write, and write a lot...
+The aim of this event is to write, and write a lot.
 No procrastination, no distractions, no excuses.
-You should have a publication you are working on or you are ready to start writing up: a research paper, a book chapter, an important research grant proposal.
+This is time dedicated to intensive research writing.
+You should have a publication you are working on, or you are ready to start writing up: a research paper, a book chapter, an important research grant proposal.
 It's up to you.

-Morning: Introductions and disconnecting – We will do the usual meet and great, introducing ourselves and say what we are working on.
+Introductions and disconnecting: We will do the usual meet and great, introducing ourselves and say what we are working on.
 Daniel, the facilitator, will set the context for the day: to write.
-As such, we are going to disconnect from the wifi world and concentrate only on writing today.
-There will be regular breaks and lunch which will be provided.
+As such, we are going to disconnect from the WiFi world and concentrate only on writing.
+There will be regular breaks.

-In the morning, Dan will demonstrate the Pomodoro technique, a time based writing technique used by many productive writers.
+In the morning, Daniel will demonstrate the Pomodoro technique, a time based writing technique used by many productive writers.